Blog

 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-You can set up a page of feeds for your visitors that allows your readers to subscribe only to content in the categories they are interested in, just like the larger authoritative sites do …
+You can set up your own list of feeds that allows readers to subscribe only to content in the categories that interest them, just like large websites …

-(Set Up A Directory Of Feeds For Your Site Visitors)
+(Set Up Your Own Directory Of Feeds For Your Subscribers)

-All you need to do is link an icon like the one shown below to the URL of your category feed and then create a table or a list of your feeds on a separate page …
+You can link a button icon to each category feed URL and then create a table or a list of your feeds on a separate page …

-Feeds can be customized in several different ways, such as adding videos to feeds, ads, etc. Some of these feed customizations require editing code.
+RSS feeds can be customized in various different ways, such as adding images to feeds, ads, etc. Some of these feed customizations require code editing skills.

-WordPress allows you to configure various feed types without code editing skills.
-Below are examples of some of the kinds of feeds you can use …
+WordPress allows you to configure different feed formats that do not require touching code.
+For example, here are some of the kinds of custom feed formats you can display …

-For your convenience, here are the feed types, descriptions, and feed examples shown in the diagram above:
+Below are the different feed types, descriptions, and feed examples shown above:

 • Feed Type: All Posts

-• Description: Content feed – Includes your latest post entries
+• Description: Content feed – Includes your latest posts

 • Example Feed: http://yourdomain.com/feed/